1 - 20 of 369 items matching your search:

 Development, democarcy, human rights, Sudan, Sudan

-Senior Researcher and Coordinator (on leave)
+Senior Researcher (on leave)

 Political scientist focusing on comparative politics of the Middle East region